 Solar panels can be installed on almost all roofs.
 That said, there are certain roof types that require additional materials for installation — such as racking and mounting systems.
 Meanwhile, your roof’s material will determine the mounting mechanisms needed for your installation.
-In Singapore, roofs are usually tiled or made of metal.
+In Singapore, roofs are usually tiled, metal or concrete.

 Tiled roofing: Tiles are usually first removed for the installation of a mounting frame before they are returned to their original spots.
 Your solar panels are then fixed onto the mounting frame.
 Drilling is usually necessary to ensure that the mounting frame is properly secured.
 Also, if there is no direct access to your roof, scaffolding might be required which can add more costs, which can range from SGD $2,000 to $6,000 in total.

 Note: For steep roofs, a longer installation process is often to be expected.
 This is because installers have to be extra meticulous to ensure that your solar panels are safely and securely attached to your roof.
 Steep pitches will also often require extra manpower, resulting in additional labour costs and an increased solar panel installation price.

 The type of solar panels you use also determine the price of your solar panel installation.
 Two main factors determine the price of solar panels — their technology and the brand.
 There are 3 main solar panel technologies: Monocrystalline, Polycrystalline and Thin Film.
 While each has its pros and cons, monocrystalline solar panels are now the most frequently used for residential rooftop solar installations because they are the most space-efficient and have the highest efficiency.

 Most solar installers in Singapore usually recommend panels made by “Tier 1” solar panel manufacturers.
 This tiering system was highlighted by Bloomberg New Energy Finance as a measure of a manufacturer’s reliability and consistency.
 Among “Tier 1” solar panels, their prices vary based on where they are manufactured, their efficiency and warranty durations.
-The most popular solar panel brands in Singapore are Canadian Solar, Hanwha Q Cells, JA Solar, Jinko and GCL.
+The most popular solar panel brands used by installers in Singapore are Jinko, Trina, JA Solar and REC.